ketul-kothari-gh/js-advanced/readme.md

 # Global execution context, Global object and this
 When any js code is ran, it starts running in global execution context.
 Any code not part of function runs in global execution context.
-Global execution context creates - Global object and this.
-In case if Js is running in browser, Global object is Window. this refers to Window.
+Global execution context creates - Global object (and more -- details below) In case if Js is running in browser, Global object is Window. this refers to Window.
 In Node Js running on server, Global object is different.